 Johan-Larson/ShutterstockStill in shock, I stumbled about the house trying to decide what to put into the suitcases.
 Earlier that evening, I’d received a call from my hometown in Missouri telling me that my brother, his wife, her sister, and both the sister’s children had been killed in a car crash.
 “Come as soon as you can,” begged my mother.

 That’s what I wanted to do—to leave at once, to hurry to my parents.
 But my husband, Larry, and I were in the midst of packing all our belongings to move from Ohio to New Mexico.
 Our house was in total confusion.
 Some of the clothes that Larry and I and our two young children, Eric and Meghan, would need were already taped up in cartons.
 Which ones?
 Stunned by grief, I couldn’t remember.
 Other clothes lay unwashed in a pile on the laundry-room floor.
 Supper dishes still sat on the kitchen table.
 Toys were strewn everywhere.
+(Read up on these things that smart people do to prepare for death.)

 While Larry made plane reservations for the following morning, I wandered about the house, aimlessly picking things up and putting them down.
 I couldn’t focus.
 Again and again, the words I’d heard on the phone echoed through my head: “Bill is gone—Marilyn too.
 June—and both the children …”